gregziegan/climate-game/README.md

 ## Design

 This is a single-player, story-based strategy game.
 There are two intertwined game genres involving the player simultaneously.
 The first is a clicker game built to simulate the economy in motion while the second involves legislators, activists, and more who interact with you according to a script and "random" event system.
 When decisions are made in the latter "Decision Screen", the former "Clicker Economy" is affected.
 The output of the **Clicker Economy** over time determines your overall score.
 The population will continually grow based on economic factors and your own decisions.
 A growing population means you’ll need always need to evolve your strategy!

+If you'd like to influence any part of the design, please add new or open existing issues under the [design label](https://github.com/thebritican/climate-game/labels/design).

 ### How To Win